railsuser2014/openobject-doc-book-en/source/book/5/5_14_Stock/5_14_Stock_warehouses.rst

 The rules defined are:

-Minimum stock: 13
+* Minimum stock: 13

-Maximum stock: 25.
+* Maximum stock: 25.

 Once the rules have been properly configured the purchasing manager only needs to look at the list of orders for confirmation with the supplier using the menu :menuselection:`Purchase Management --> Purchase Orders --> Requests for Quotation`.

-Note that the restocking doesn't require that you buy from a supplier.
-If the product has a restocking method of 'to manufacture' the scheduler will generate a production order and not a supplier order.
+Note that the procurement doesn't require that you buy from a supplier.
+If the product has a :guilabel:`Supply method` of ``Produce`` the scheduler will generate a production order and not a supplier order.

 You can also set multiple quantities in the minimum stock rules.
 If you set a multiple quantity of 3 the system will propose a restocking of 15 pieces not the 13 it really needs.
 In this case it automatically rounds the quantity upwards.

-In a minimum stock rule, when you indicate a warehouse it suggest a stock location by default in that warehouse.
+In a minimum stock rule, when you indicate a warehouse it suggests a stock location by default in that warehouse.
 You can change that location by default when the scheduler completes, by location and not by warehouse.